 Youth Theatre Arts Scotland knows its Members are passionate about youth theatre, they are busy people and they have typically held a number of roles within the sector.

-They have told us that YTAS ‘application / project opportunities’ and ‘discounted training events’ were the most important elements of being a Member as well as ‘free advice, support and guidance’.
+They have told us that YTAS’s ‘application / project opportunities’ and ‘discounted training events’ were the most important elements of being a Member as well as ‘free advice, support and guidance’.

 Over the coming years YTAS will continue to develop its activities and services for Members in response to feedback by developing:

-- Targeted training days to skill-up on YT essentials and specialist skills
+- Targeted training days to skill up on youth theatre essentials and specialist skills.

-- Plans for informal networking and support sessions for Members
+- Informal networking and support sessions for Members.